-- Best web resource: How to Start a Pet Sitting Service — Detailed advice on marketing, operations, and startup costs.
+- Best Web Resource: How to Start a Pet Sitting Service has detailed advice on marketing, operations, and startup costs.

 Mobile Car Detailing

-- Best web resource: MobileWorks.com — Tons of articles, discussion forums, marketing tips, and more.
+- Best Web Resource: MobileWorks.com has tons of articles, discussion forums, marketing tips, and more.

 For working parents of school-age kids, summer presents a real challenge.
 Summer camp may take care of a few weeks, a family trip another week or two, but then what about the rest of the summer?
 Find two or three families, or one with several kids, and take care of the kids during the day.

-- Best web resource: International Nanny Association — A non-profit association dedicated to promoting quality in-home childcare.
+- Best Web Resource: International Nanny Association is a non-profit association dedicated to promoting quality in-home childcare.
 Lots of free articles, plus information about government regulations for all U.S. states.

 Tutoring and Teaching